envisioning/vocab/src/content/articles/persuasive-system.md

 ---
 generality:
 - 0.53
 - 0.52
 - 0.515
 - 0.51
 - 0.505
 - 0.5
 - 0.495
 slug: persuasive-system
 summary: Type of software designed to change a person's attitude or behavior through persuasion and social influence.
 title: Persuasive System
+year_origin: 2002
 ---

 Persuasive systems are designed to influence users' attitudes or behaviors in a predetermined direction without using coercion or deception.
 These systems utilize principles from social psychology, communication theory, and human-computer interaction, embedding persuasive elements within the technology.
 Common techniques include customization of information, reminder messages, and social proof, among others.
 They are particularly prevalent in health, education, and marketing sectors, where they aim to promote beneficial behaviors such as increased physical activity or improved diet.